 Mar.
-18-19 Weekend at the Opera: The MUN Opera Program will announce its annual fully-staged production in October.
+18-19 Weekend at the Opera: The MUN Opera Program will announce its annual fully-staged production soon.
 Stay tuned!
 Saturday, March 18 at 7:30 and Sunday, March 19 at 2:00.

 Mar.
 25 Cello and Friends: Vernon Regehr delves into Bach’s much-loved D minor solo cello suite, followed by the lush Chopin sonata and Ravel’s resplendent masterpiece for piano trio, in collaboration with pianist Timothy Steeves and violinist Nancy Dahn.